How to fight post-pandemic anxiety after a year indoors

 After a significant amount of time of pandemic-related upheaval and suffering, a palpable sense of hope is budding through to greet us again.

-However, if you are feeling anxious, stagnant or socially absent coming out of the gate, you are certainly not alone in this pandemic paradox.
+However, if you are feeling anxious, stagnant, or socially absent coming out of the gate, you are certainly not alone in this pandemic paradox.
 The extreme transition that many of us experienced in the past year from having a thriving, busy social and professional life—to in some circumstances complete isolation—has lasting consequences on our physical and mental health.
 Even individuals who are normally considered extroverted can feel as if they have become introverts over the past year, and are experiencing fears on returning to the ebb and flow of their lives prior to quarantine.

 The solution is simpler (and more enjoyable) than you may think: leaning into hope and anticipation is a proven way to get back on track.
 Hope is not the unfounded assumption that a positive outcome is inevitable.
 Instead, it is the belief and willpower that we have a pathway to our desired outcome.
 Embracing this essential state of mind is a necessary ingredient for overcoming adversity, and demonstrates the belief that there is the possibility of a better future.
 With hope comes an array of cognitive benefits that can help catalyze positive action—especially beneficial as lockdown lifts and we begin to re-enter society.